Calibrate Candidates with Pre-References

 How to Conduct Pre-References

-At the beginning of the conversation, I usually ask the pre-reference for referrals for a position I am working on to see if the pre-reference recommends the candidate without prompting.
-If not, without signaling that the person is a candidate, I casually ask the pre-reference whether they’ve heard of the individual.
+At the beginning of the conversation, you ask the pre-reference for referrals for the position you want to fill to see if the pre-reference recommends the candidate without prompting.
+If not, without signaling that the person is a candidate, you casually ask the pre-reference whether they’ve heard of the individual.

-In preferencing, I do 3 things to ensure that the pre-reference doesn’t get back to the candidate or his employer.
-Should new that a candidate is actively interviewing get back to his employer, it could result in the loss of his job.
+In preferencing, do 3 things to ensure that the pre-reference doesn’t get back to the candidate or his employer.
+If word that the candidate is actively interviewing ever gets back to his employer, it could result in the loss of his job.
 So, you must be extremely adept at the following:

-- Explaining my inquiry, I indicate that person’s name has come up in conversation.
-I do that to shield the candidate.
-I do not indicate that the candidate is being interviewed.
+- Explaining your inquiry, indicate that the person’s name has come up in conversation or has been recommended to you.
+You do that to shield the candidate.
+Do not indicate that the candidate is being interviewed.

-- I reassure the pre-reference that our conversation would be held in the strictest confidence and ask that person to agree to keep our discussion confidential.
-I pause and wait for the person to say that he agrees out loud, “I will not mention our conversation to anyone.”
+- Reassure the pre-reference that our conversation will be held in the strictest confidence and ask that person to agree to keep your discussion confidential.
+Pause and wait for the person to say that he agrees out loud, “I will not mention our conversation to anyone.”
 In 2 decades of recruiting, that has worked every time.

-To encourage the person to speak candidly, I explain that whatever they say — whether positive or negative or some combination — would be weighed alongside other sources of information.
-In other words, their comments alone would not eliminate a candidate from consideration and would not ensure the candidate would move forward.
-I then ask about the candidate’s performance and whether the pre-reference would recommend that person and why.
+To encourage the person to speak candidly, explain that whatever they say — whether positive or negative or some combination — will weighed alongside other sources of information.
+In other words, their comments alone will not eliminate a candidate from consideration and will not ensure the candidate will move forward.
+Then ask about the candidate’s performance and whether the pre-reference would recommend that person and why.

 A Bad Reference is One Data Point